 H9.
 Ratings of launching will be above the scale mid-point for all stimuli.
 This is based on the impressions reported by Michotte and described above.

 H10.
-If the black square is fixated, the launching effect will occur for all stimuli.
-If the red square is fixated, the launching effect will not occur.
+There will be a main effect of fixation with higher means when the black square is fixated than when the red square is fixated.

 Method